Nate Miller (soccer): Professional

 In November 2018, he was named head coach of USL League One expansion side Lansing Ignite FC.
 Miller led the club to a second-place finish in 2019 and an appearance in the League One Playoffs, finishing with a 13–8–10 record.

 On January 8, 2020, it was announced that Miller would join Landon Donovan's staff as associate head coach with San Diego Loyal in preparation for the team's inaugural season in the USL Championship.
 Miller was promoted to head coach of San Diego Loyal on December 2, 2022, where he coached through the 2022-2023 season, leading the club to a 16-9-9 record and a spot in the 2023 USL Championship Playoffs.
 In August 2023 it was announced that the San Diego Loyal franchise would cease operations after the 2023 season, due to the recent announcement of the introduction of a Major League Soccer team to San Diego.

 On January 16, 2024, Miller was officially announced as first assistant coach under Head Coach Pablo Mastroeni at MLS club Real Salt Lake.

 On October 31, 2025 it was announced that Miller would become the inaugural head coach of USL League One expansion side Athletic Club Boise.

 Personal life

 Miller was born in Jerusalem.
 At the age of 7, he moved with his family to Kenya.
 At the age of 13, he moved to Mechanicsburg, Pennsylvania.
 He has been married to his wife Darcy Miller since 2009.
-They live with their three children in Salt Lake City, Utah.
+They live with their three children in Boise, ID.